rchipka/symmetric/README.md

 # Features

- * Fast development time: securely and seamlessly bridges the gap between font and back-end devs.
  * No learning curve: Absolutely no framework or API has to be learned.
+ * Scalability/Redudancy: Servers can jump between code paths as needed.
+ * Easy integration: Supports your current stack (React, Angular, Vue, etc.)
  * Enhanced security: Globally encrypted values, guaranteed codepath execution.
+ * Reliability: Advanced error handling, resolving, inspection, and resiliency.
  * Legacy support: *All* next-generation javascript features in *any browser*, forever.
- * Scalability/Redudancy: Servers can jump between code paths as needed.
- * Reliability: Advanced error handling, resolving, inspection, and resiliency.
+ * SEO/Accessibility: Seamlessly enables web apps to be navigated like static web pages.
  * Efficiency: Clients only receive the code they *need*, servers only run code when they *must.*
- * SEO/Accessibility: Seamlessly enables web apps to be navigated like static web pages.
- * Easy integration: Supports your current stack (React, Angular, Vue, Express, etc.)
+ * Fast development time: securely and seamlessly bridges the gap between front and back-end devs.

 # Install